Mynor Escobar: Career

 In 2009, Escobar joined the Higher School of Art as a teacher, an academic institution as a Coordinator of the Bachelor of Visual Arts.
 In the same year, he gave life to the cultural radio magazine La Galería, under the theme of contemporary Guatemalan art.
 For two years he took interviews for this radio magazine of contemporary Guatemalan artists, ultimately documenting an archive with a hundred interviews on university radio.

 Escobar’s work over the years has become a subject of study by Guatemalan research centers and universities that seek to document the work of Guatemalan artists.
 In 2020 he was also honored at the 23 Historic Center Festival de Guatemala, an event sponsored by the Municipality of Guatemala City, the Ministry of Culture and Sports, the Guatemalan Institute of Tourism, the University of San Carlos de Guatemala, and sponsored by La Cervecería Centroamericana in the short film - Mynor Escobar, Discovering Tukur, an audiovisual project, where he was the protagonist.

+In August 2023, he received the “Matices” Award, awarded in recognition of her 40 years of experience in the Visual Arts of Guatemala and Central America by the Matices Cultural Center, which was presented to him in an event chaired by her creator, the Artist and Guatemalan Cultural Promoter, Jaqueline Paredes and the most excellent Ambassador of the Republic of Panama, Mr. Gilberto Córdova, as recognition offered through the cultural section of said embassy accredited in Guatemala.